 ^ Posture: also known as postura (Portuguese).
 Good posture means that your back and neck are straight, your head in line with your spine.

 ^ Push Sweep: Also known as the 'stupid simple sweep'.
 Similar principle to a SCISSOR SWEEP, except that you push on the top of the knee rather than chopping with your leg and don't necessarily have a shin against the stomach.
-Aesopian demonstrates how it can work off a failed scissor sweep.
+Aesopian notes it can work off a failed scissor sweep as well.

 ^ Rear Naked Choke: also known as hadaka jime, sleeper hold, mata leo or mata leão ('to kill the lion' in Portuguese), often abbreviated to RNC.
 Same principle as the GUILLOTINE, but from behind the opponent as opposed to a front headlock position.

 ^ Reversal: also known as inversão (Portuguese), and can be a verb - reverse.
 A term used to describe a movement or technique that manages to change the combatants position.
 For example, if you managed to SWEEP an opponent who previously had MOUNT, meaning that you ended up in their GUARD, this could be described as a reversal.

 ^ Rolling: a term often used in BJJ and other grappling styles, which has the same meaning as 'sparring' or randori - in Portuguese, the noun is either dar um rola or escrima.
 Generally when rolling, one person attempts to submit the other, who fully resists them.
 Alternately, the instructor may use 'specific sparring' in order to familiarise students with certain positions, such as sparring from guard with the end goal of passing or sweeping.